mdancho84/mdancho84.github.io/_posts/2018-05-31-backtesting-quantopian-zipline-tibbletime-furrr-flyingfox.md

 ## [1] 9187.849
 {% endhighlight %}

-We can turn this into a function and map it to all of the columns to obtain the "final_portfoli_value" for each of the grid search combinations.
+We can turn this into a function and map it to all of the columns to obtain the "final_portfolio_value" for each of the grid search combinations.

 {% highlight r %}